 Making a Mopheart Rag Doll

 This cute handmade doll utilizes a heart shape for many parts of the doll's body.
-This is a guide about making a mopheart rag doll
+This is a page about making a mopheart rag doll

 All 12 inches of Mopheart is packed with love waiting for you to make another of her kind.
 She is lonely and really wants to know she won't be the last of her race in this world.

 - white, blue, yellow, purple, and black felt scraps